BRUME

 CM5 deploy

-All DSP code is in-tree under crates/dsp-core/, so the deploy flow is a plain sync + build + service restart with no workspace-Cargo.toml rewriting or out-of-tree sibling directories to keep synchronised.
+All DSP code is in-tree under crates/dsp-core/, so the deploy flow is a plain cross-build + push + service restart with no out-of-tree sibling directories to keep synchronised.

-crates/engine-runtime/src/engine.rs is the top-level audio loop, and apps/brume-main/src/main.rs is the wiring harness that constructs everything and starts the GTK main loop.
+Where to start crates/engine-runtime/src/engine.rs is the top-level audio loop, and apps/brume-main/src/main.rs is the wiring harness that constructs everything and hands off to the iced runtime.
 The rest of the workspace is reachable from those two files.